GNU social JP

 Steve Bellovin

-I'm a computer science professor and affiliate law prof at Columbia University.
+I'm an affiliate scholar at Georgetown's Institute for Technology Law and Policy, and a computer science professor emeritus and former affiliate law prof at Columbia University.
 Author of "Thinking Security".
 Dinosaur photographer.
 Not ashamed to say that I’m still masking, because long Covid terrifies me.

 Tags